agb32/cosmadoc/docs/source/rockport.md

 Intel 2018: `module load intel_comp/2018``

-Intel 2022: `module load intel_comp/2022.1.2 compiler mpi` (and you may also wish to module load ucx)
+Intel 2022: `module load intel_comp/2022.1.2 compiler mpi` (and you should probably also `module load ucx` as this has been demonstrated to give significantly improved performance)

 OpenMPI 4.1.1: `module load openmpi/4.1.1`